kriswiner/Ladybug/BME280_VEML6040/Readme.md

 The ambient light fluctuates from high to zero once per 24 hours.
 The highs record some information of cloud cover or sun and there are quite a few spells spanning several days where the peak light level is quite low; this coincides with the Winter storms that blew through in late October and early December.

 ![humiditytemperature](https://user-images.githubusercontent.com/6698410/36453165-f962f512-164b-11e8-8401-b9694f05e70d.jpg)

+Not quite sure what to make of the humidity; there is a long-term trend with some interesting low-to-high-to-low oscillation over a month or two but I dont know what this means.
+The temperature simply shows the indoor temperature remains fairly constant albeit a bit too cool for my wife's taste;>.